 - We can opt to be happy or miserable and unhappy

-When you take responsibility for your action and decisions, you are accountable for the decision you have made.
+When you take responsibility for your actions and decisions, you are accountable for the decision you have made.
 Positive accountability means you will make choices that will assist you in taking control of your lives and not be a victim but a victor.

 You achieve what you own by your efforts alone, but your fate is not your own.
-You need to gain mastery over your action; you should not sit back and accept whatever happens because choices have consequences; you get to make your own decisions, but you do not get to choose your consequences.
+You need to gain mastery over your actions; you should not sit back and accept whatever happens because choices have consequences; you get to make your own decisions, but you do not get to choose your consequences.